Kimserey/DataExpenses/README.md

 I believe that the best way to analyze your expenses is to do it yourself.
 In order to create good analysis, one needs to be intimate with the data.
-You must know the data and understand it clearly, this requires a lot of time.
+You must know the data and understand it clearly and this requires a lot of time.
 Fortunately, I am intimate with my own expenses therefore I am creating this application with the goal of finding patterns and behaviours which I can correct for long term savings!

 ## Monitor expenses over time